-- 5) These additional skiers will be the top ranked skiers from countries not picked in the original 11 Men and 7 Women pick.
-These skiers will be picked in order of the ranking number, independent of disciplines. - 6) After the initial selections, if a country wants to substitute a skier then that skier has to be higher ranked than the lowest ranked skier in the original 11 Men and 7 Women pick in that discipline.
-If not, the selection will go back to the IWWF World Ranking list. - 7) Countries cannot substitute a skier from criteria #5, but if one of those skiers declines the next skier on the list of not initially selected countries will be selected - 8) Depending on the specific requested selection date, the weekly list on that date will be used.
+- 1) After the initial selections, if a country wants to substitute a skier, then that skier has to be higher ranked than the lowest ranked skier in the original 11 Men and 7 Women picked in that discipline.
+If not, the selection will go back to the IWWF World Ranking list. - 2) Countries cannot substitute a skier from criteria 3) above, but if one of those skiers' declines, the next skier on the list, of a country not initially selected, will be chosen.